 Life and health of each employee is the top priority of the Company.
 We constantly strive to our goal, which is reduction of accidents to zero, that is, achieving 100% safety.
 Each year the health an safety indicators are improving.
-The employees note that the Company ensures all safe working conditions and implements audit of contractor personnel, and an HSE assessment of contractor.
-Besides, the Company regularly holds forums and meetings with potential service providers to discuss future partnerships and the HSE requirements of KMG.
+The employees note that the Company ensures all safe working conditions and implements the highest standards for the employees to protect themselves, their colleagues and those around them.
+Nevertheless, there is still room for improvement.
+The company keep records within the Group and by contractor; contractor data are included in the accident rates.